US clears breakthrough gene therapy for childhood leukemia

-WASHINGTON (AP) — Opening a new era in cancer care, U.S. health officials on Wednesday approved a breakthrough treatment that genetically engineers patients’ own blood cells into an army of assassins to seek and destroy childhood leukemia.
+WASHINGTON (AP) — Opening a new era in cancer care, U.S. health officials have approved a breakthrough treatment that genetically engineers patients’ own blood cells into an army of assassins to seek and destroy childhood leukemia.

-The Food and Drug Administration called the approval historic, the first gene therapy to hit the U.S. market.
+The Food and Drug Administration said the approval on Wednesday was historic, the first gene therapy to hit the U.S. market.
 Made from scratch for every patient, it’s one of a wave of “living drugs” under development to fight additional blood cancers and other tumors, too.

 Novartis Pharmaceuticals set the price for its one-time infusion of so-called “CAR-T cells” at $475,000, but said there would be no charge for patients who didn’t show a response within a month.